 $ sudo systemctl enable cockpit.socket $ sudo systemctl start cockpit.socket

-- Log into the Cockpit interface with the same user name and password that you would normally use to log into the system.
+- Log into the Cockpit interface with the same user name and password that you would use to log into the Atomic system.

-When logging in with an expired password, Cockpit prompts you to enter the current password a second time.
-Enter your current password and click Log In.
+When you try to log in with the usual password and that password has expired, Cockpit will prompt you to enter the current password again.
+Enter your current password and click Login.

 Choose a new password and click Login.

-/etc/ssh/sshd_config file on the Cockpit Server.
-Make sure
+/etc/ssh/sshd_config file on the Cockpit Server and make sure the

 sshd with the